mfpdev/mfp-advanced-adapters-samples/custom-security-checks/sms-otp/README.md

 but not mandatory.

 ## Maven
-* Because the adapter is now a maven project, it become very easy to add dependencies:
+* The adapter is a [maven](https://maven.apache.org/) project.
+It's easy to add dependencies:
-e.g.: to add [Twilio Java SDK](https://www.twilio.com) all needed is adding those lines to dependencies node in [pom.xml](pom.xml):
+e.g.: to add [Twilio Java SDK](https://www.twilio.com) all is needed - add those lines to dependencies node in [pom.xml](pom.xml):
 ```
 <dependency>
 	        <groupId>com.twilio.sdk</groupId>